junalmeida/dash-ci/README.md

 5. **TFS - Query Count:** Runs a saved query from tfs and show the items count.
 Useful to show open bugs, issues, etc.
 6. **TFS - Query Chart:** Runs a saved query from tfs and show the items count.
 Useful to show open bugs, issues, etc.
 7. **TFS - Releases:** Shows status of latest release definition run from a tfs project.
+8. **TFS - Post Its:** Shows a post-it view of any query.

-8. **Gitlab - Pipeline:** Shows status of latest pipeline run from a gitlab project.
+9. **Gitlab - Pipeline:** Shows status of latest pipeline run from a gitlab project.
-9. **Gitlab - Pipeline Graph:** Shows status with a graph of N pipeline runs in a row from a gitlab project.
+10. **Gitlab - Pipeline Graph:** Shows status with a graph of N pipeline runs in a row from a gitlab project.
-10. **Gitlab - Issue Query:** Counts issues at gitlab by group or project, filtering by label and state.
+11. **Gitlab - Issue Query:** Counts issues at gitlab by group or project, filtering by label and state.

-11. **Github - Issue Query:** Counts issues at github by group or project, filtering by label and state.
+12. **Custom API - Count:** Shows a count of any custom REST API.
+13. **Custom API - Post It:** Shows a view of post its of any custom API.

 ### Feedback

 If you like this project, feel free to suggest or report a bug at github issues page.

+Please contribute with photos of Dash-CI running at your TV's